shumingch/gnome-email-notifications/README.md

 Formerly Gmail Message Tray

-Utilizes Gnome Online Accounts to login to Gmail and check your incoming email
+Utilizes Gnome Online Accounts to login to Gmail/Outlook and check your incoming email

 ## Installation